 It was rigged from the get-go.

-Then you've got now evidence that in fact Comey and Strzok, and it looks like Loretta Lynch is in the loop somehow, and I've got to believe Andrew McCabe, that the fix is in on the email server investigation by them.
+Then you've got now evidence that, in fact, Comey and Struck, and it looks like Loretta Lynch is in the loop somehow.

 They're doing this in May.

-She's running the DNC according to Donna Brazil.
+She's running the DNC, according to Donna Brazil.

-All of which is illegal, and especially fundamentally, she was guilty as hell in terms of mishandling classified top secret special access program information and destroying such.
+And especially fundamentally, she was guilty as hell in terms of mishandling classified top-secret special access program information and destroying such.

 All of that, had she not gotten the pass from Comey and company, she wouldn't have been the nominee, and it would have put the party in chaos.

-So they made a Decision to put her above the law.
+So they made a decision to put her above the law.

-I mean, I you can't write that and and what I'm saying is indisputable at this point.
+And what I'm saying is indisputable at this point.

 Well, I look, I think you're exactly right.

-They thought that their job was to run America, and if that meant that they had to break the law and they had to try to destroy Trump, and they had to do a variety of other things, they were gonna do it.
+And if that meant that they had to break the law and they had to try to destroy Trump and they had to do a variety of other things, they were going to do it.

-And I also agree with you, I think the person in some ways who has the the greatest grievance here uh has to be Bernie Sanders because it is so clear as he actually accepted it and went along with it.
+I think the person in some ways who has the greatest grievance here has to be Bernie Sanders because it is so clear.

 All right, well, stay right there.

-Former Speaker of the House Newt Gingrich, his best selling book, Vengeance.
+Former Speaker of the House, Newt Gingrich, his best-selling book, Vengeance.

-Watergate was a third rate break in to get opposition information, steal information in the course of a presidential campaign, and then it was about a cover-up.
+Watergate was a third-rate break-in to get opposition information, steal information in the course of a presidential campaign, and then it was about a cover-up.

 How much worse on a scale compared to Watergate is this?

-Well, they're not in they're not at all comfortable.
+Well, they're not at all comfortable.

-I mean, Watergate was in some ways part of the old order in which Nixon felt like he was constrained by the law.
+I mean, Watergate was, in some ways, part of the old order in which Nixon felt like he was constrained by the law.

-And ultimately the people around him were constrained by the law.
+And ultimately, the people around him were constrained by the law.

-These are people who are blatantly rigging the game at every level, and who I think had had Clinton won, we would have learned nothing of this scandal.
+And who I think had Clinton won, we would have learned nothing of this scandal.

 And it should scare people.

-I mean, you're talking here about elements of the Justice Department, elements of the Federal Bureau of Investigation deciding that they would break the law in order to stop the American people's choice from becoming president.
+I mean, you're talking here about elements of the Justice Department, elements of the Federal Bureau of Investigation, deciding that they would break the law in order to stop the American people's choice from becoming president.

-Now think think about the meaning of that.
+Think about the meaning of that.

 This is totally different, I think, than the Watergate problem.

-This this is really uh a very profound threat, because if we don't get to the bottom of this, and if we don't make it clear that you see you simply can't do things like this, we run the risk of eventually over time,
+This is really a very profound threat because if we don't get to the bottom of this, and if we don't make it clear that you simply can't do things like this, we run the risk of eventually over time, people deciding that they're just going to randomly enforce the laws they care about, and we'll begin to resemble one of those third world dictatorships where the power of the state props up the rich and the powerful and crushes dissent.

 This is the biggest political scandal in my lifetime, and maybe even when all is said and done in the history of the country.

-You've had the left-wing media in this country fixated on Trump Russia collusion.
+You've had the left-wing media in this country fixated on Trump-Russia collusion.

 They have ignored the biggest story of their lives.

-They are complicit in a lot of ways because you would think that there are some journalists now looking at all this saying, Oh my God, what has happened?
+They are complicit in a lot of ways because you would think that there are some journalists now looking at all this saying, oh my God, what has happened?

 Sir, thank you.

-Uh, we'll see you on TV.
+We'll see on TV.

-We have Congressman Jim Jordan, he's been railing about all of this.
+He's been railing about all of this.

-Uh also Bill Binney will be joining us and Phil Haney and uh how can we recover this information?
+Also, Bill Binney will be joining us and Phil Haney.

-A couple of interesting emails.
+There are a couple of interesting emails.

-Lots of high flute and national security talk.
+Lots of highfalute national security talk.

 Meanwhile, we have our task ahead of us.